jcu-eresearch/matrix-helpers/docs/site-setup.md

 * Permissions will need to be changed on all cloned assets
 * The `404 Not Found` asset will need to be re-linked (unless you want a clone of the 404 page, in which case, you already have it)
+* Any content that is using `Nest Content` Content Containers or other types of CCT that link to specific assets; for instance, the `Contact` page on the Research Infrastructure sites.

 Also remember that if you want to clone a `Site` **and** its contents, you'll have to clone in two stages: clone the `Site`, then clone its contents under